solliancenet/MCW-Predictive-Maintenance-for-Remote-Field-Devices/Hands-on lab/HOL step-by step - Predictive Maintenance for Remote Field Devices.md

 ## Requirements

 1. Number and insert your custom workshop content here . . .

-## Before the hands-on lab

-Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.

-To author: remove this section if you do not require environment setup instructions.

 ## Exercise 1: Configuring IoT Central with devices and metadata